One woman's story of how she learned she was pregnant and suffering from odd pains.

 Your Local Health | Written by BJ Towe

-A little over a year ago and on the advice of her doctor, Ashley George of Des Moines began taking supplements to treat iron-deficiency anemia, which affects between 9 and 20 percent of young women.
+Back in 2014 and on the advice of her doctor, Ashley George of Des Moines began taking supplements to treat iron-deficiency anemia, which affects between 9 and 20 percent of young women.
 But the level of iron in her blood continued to fall.
 Then she learned she was pregnant.

 About 16 weeks into her pregnancy, George’s iron deficiency became severe.
 She was referred to a hematologist, who specializes in treating blood disorders.
 George began making twice-a-week trips to the hospital to receive infusions of liquid iron, which were administered by intravenous (IV) drip.